TAREA, partners and member organizations implements various projects

 The immediate results of the project are:

-- Sensitized authorities of Babati and Simanjiro on the potentials of renewable energy technologies;
+- Sensitized authorities of Babati and Simanjiro on the potential of renewable energy technologies;

 - Mobilized 10 secondary schools for the project sites